-Satoko Kato is an Associate Professor, at the Research Institute for Learner Autonomy Education (RILAE), Kanda University of International Studies (KUIS), Japan.
-She has conducted over 4,000 advising sessions as a learning advisor and currently focusing on developing and implementing advisor education programs for advisors/teachers, domestically and internationally.
+Satoko Kato is a Senior Education Coordinator/Lecturer, at the Research Institute for Learner Autonomy Education (RILAE), Kanda University of International Studies (KUIS), Japan.
+She has conducted over 3,800 advising sessions as a learning advisor and currently focusing on developing and implementing advisor education programs for advisors/teachers, domestically and internationally.
 She holds a Ph.D. in Education from Hiroshima University and an M.A. in TESOL from Teachers College, Columbia University, New York.
-She has co-authored Reflective Dialogue: Advising in Language Learning (Routlege NY, 2016) and 『リフレクティブ・ダイアローグ 一学習者オート/ミーを育む言語学習アドバイジング』(Osaka University Press, 2022) with Jo Mynard, 『英語教師のための自律学習者育成ハンドブック』(KUIS Press, 2021) and English Learning Planner (KUIS Press, 2013-15) with Hisako Yamashita.
+She has co-authored two books, Reflective Dialogue: Advising in Language Learning (with Jo Mynard), and the English Learning Planner (with Hisako Yamashita).